Einstein ring

 An Einstein ring, also known as an Einstein–Chwolson ring or Chwolson ring (named for Orest Chwolson), is created when light from a galaxy or star passes by a massive object en route to the Earth.
 Due to gravitational lensing, the light is diverted, making it seem to come from different places.
-If source, lens, and observer are all in perfect alignment, the light appears as a ring.
+If source, lens, and observer are all in perfect alignment (syzygy), the light appears as a ring.

 Introduction

 Gravitational lensing is predicted by Albert Einstein's theory of general relativity.
 Instead of light from a source traveling in a straight line (in three dimensions), it is bent by the presence of a massive body, which distorts spacetime.
 An Einstein Ring is a special case of gravitational lensing, caused by the exact alignment of the source, lens, and observer.
 This results in symmetry around the lens, causing a ring-like structure.